-Pocket Warwick review
+Pocket Warwick full review

 PocketWarwick is the latest brainchild of popular TV and film star Warwick Davis (read our exclusive interview with Warwick), who has worked in everything from Hollywood blockbusters Star Wars to Harry Potter to TV comedies Extras and Life’s Too short in his illustrious career.

 It is in the vein of Life’s too Short/Extras that PocketWarwick is set – Warwick is a middle-aged Z-list celebrity who wants to become famous.
 To achieve this, players will need to get up close and personal with Warwick (who filmed over 80 different facial expressions for the game), seeing to his needs, dealing with his moods and choosing which roles he needs to take on in order to climb to the top of the celebrity ladder.

 I spent a week testing PocketWarwick and getting immersed into his device-sized world, so check out what we got up to:

 I’ve just started playing so everything is still happy and shiny and new.
 Warwick welcomes me to the game, but seems to have a short attention span, so I get him to watch some TV and play on the computer while I figure out what all the controls do.

 PocketWarwick functions just like a Tamagotchi gaming device.
 Although Warwick is a fully-grown man, he takes his lead from you and you need to ensure that all his levels (hunger, hygiene, exercise, IQ and entertainment) are at least half-way full so that he fulfills the requirements for the jobs that come in on his smartphone from his manager.